-- No tax gross-ups. - No contractual arrangements that provide for immediate change of control benefits or golden parachutes. - Recapture of certain incentives in the event of a subsequent restatement of financial statements. - Limited use of perquisites.
+- No tax gross-ups. - No contractual arrangements that provide for immediate change of control benefits or golden parachutes. - For restricted stock units issued under our long-term incentive plans, "double trigger" in the event of a change of control of the Company. - Recapture of certain incentives in the event of a subsequent restatement of financial statements. - · Limited use of perquisites.